-As lockdown measures are eased, we are really pleased to be able to restart more services, in line with the latest government guidance.
-We are now ready to take repairs requests online and by email from 10 August 2020.
+We are really pleased to have been able to restart all services, in line with the latest government guidance.

 Our offices and Chippenham reception remain closed.

 Throughout the coronavirus pandemic, our primary focus has been on delivering essential services to customers, while keeping each other safe and reducing the risk of transmission.
 And we remain focused on ensuring everything we do is done safely.

 If you have developed Covid-19 symptoms, or had a confirmed case, within the last 7 days please contact us straight away so that we can update our records.
 We ask this to ensure we are protecting our staff and other customers and reduce the risk of transmission.

 We have comprehensive risk assessments in place that follow the government’s COVID-secure guidelines – and are observing the requirements of the UK government 'track and trace' procedure.
 This includes notifying customers in the event that a staff member with whom they have been in contact is self-isolating because of suspected or confirmed coronavirus.
 GreenSquare has no further liability in such circumstances, and it is for affected individuals to consider their civic duty to self-isolate in line with government guidelines.

 When you contact us to report a repair, our contact centre staff will ask you some additional questions, and so will our operatives when they visit your home.
 When our operatives arrive at your home, they will be wearing uniform, gloves and a face mask.
 They will knock on your door and stand two metres back.
 Once they have all the necessary information, they may change their personal protective equipment to ensure it is more suitable for the task they have to do.